KuraKillu/OOP_Testing/README.md

 # Basic Program Practice

 ## Project Description
-This program was made for adding two user inputs and print it.
+Program for adding two user inputs and print it.

 ## Project Purpose
+The project's purpose is to provide first practice in Object-Oriented Programming class.